BOARD OF TRUSTEES

 Abigail Smith (Chair) has spent her career focused on improving quality, equity, and access in public education.
 She is currently an independent consultant in the field of PK-12 public education, supporting a variety of organizations in advancing their missions through strategic planning, organizational development, and program design.
 Abigail previously served as DC's Deputy Mayor for Education and as the Chief of Transformation Management for the DC Public Schools (DCPS).
 She started her career as a first grade teacher, and spent 12 years with Teach for America, ultimately serving as Vice President of Research and Public Policy.
 She received her Bachelor of Arts degree from Yale University and a Master's in Education from Harvard University.
 Smith was an E.L.
 Haynes parent for eleven years.

-Lisa Waller (Vice Chair and Parent Trustee) is currently a Senior Director of Regulatory Affairs at a Rockville-based a biotechnology company in the gene therapy space.
-She has over 20 years of experience in regulatory affairs and medical/technical writing primarily in the pharmaceutical industry and has served in the government and nonprofit sectors as well.
-She has a BS in Biochemistry from NC State University, and from the University of North Carolina in Chapel Hill an MS degree in Medicinal Chemistry and a PhD in Pharmaceutics.
-Waller lives in Washington, DC with her family, and her son and daughter have attended E.L.
-Haynes since 2010.
+Lisa Carlton Waller (Vice Chair and Parent Trustee) is currently a Senior Director of Regulatory Affairs at a Rockville-based biotechnology (gene therapy) company.
+She has over 20 years of experience in regulatory affairs and medical/technical writing primarily in the pharmaceutical industry.
+Before joining the industry, Waller completed post-doctoral studies at the National Institutes of Health in the Laboratory of Immunogenetics.
+She has a BS in Biochemistry from NC State University, and from the University of North Carolina an MS in Medicinal Chemistry and a PhD in Pharmaceutics.
+She has been an E.L.
+Haynes parent since 2010.

 Danielle McCoy (Secretary) serves as Vice President and Fair Lending Officer of Fannie Mae, and leads Fannie Mae’s fair lending program.
 Before assuming her current position in October 2015, McCoy was Fannie Mae’s Managing Director, Deputy General Counsel, and Assistant Corporate Secretary, where she provided legal advice to senior management and the Fannie Mae Board of Directors on corporate governance and managed a team supporting corporate secretary and governance operations.
 Prior to joining Fannie Mae in 2006, McCoy was an associate at Fried, Frank, Harris, Shriver & Jacobson, LLP, where she advised on securities law, corporate governance mergers and acquisitions, and general corporate matters.
 She has a BA in Economics from the University of Virginia and a JD from New York University School of Law.